$PD_3$-pairs with compressible boundary: necessary conditions

-The {\it fundamental triple\/} of the pair is $[(\pi,\{\kappa_j\}),w,\mu]$, where $\mu$ is the image of $[P,\partial{P}]$ in $H_3(\pi,\{\kappa_j\};\mathbb{Z}^w)$.
 There are three types of condition which are necessary for a triple to be realized by a $PD_3$-pair: those imposed by the Algebraic Loop Theorem, the boundary compatibilities of fundamental classes, and the Turaev condition on the fundamental class.
 We shall outline these conditions (and describe the relative homology group $H_3(\pi,\{\kappa_j\};\mathbb{Z}^w)$) in the following paragraphs.

-The {\it Algebraic Loop Theorem\/} asserts that if $(P,\partial{P})$ is a $PD_3$-pair and $Y$ is an aspherical boundary component then there is a finite maximal family $E(Y)$ of free homotopy classes of disjoint essential simple closed curves on $Y$ which are each null-homotopic in $P$ \cite{Cr07}.
+The {\it Algebraic Loop Theorem\/} asserts that if $(P,\partial{P})$ is a $PD_3$-pair and $Y$ is an aspherical boundary component then there is a finite maximal family $Ess(Y)$ of free homotopy classes of disjoint essential simple closed curves on $Y$ which are each null-homotopic in $P$ \cite{Cr07}.
 If $\gamma$ is a simple closed curve on $Y$ which is null-homotopic in $P$ then $w(\gamma)=1$, and so $\gamma$ is orientation-preserving.
-If it is non-separating, then there is an associated separating curve in $E(Y)$, bounding a torus or Klein bottle summand.
-The subgroup $\mathrm{Im}(\kappa)=\kappa(\pi_1(Y))$ is a free product of $PD_2$-groups, copies of $\mathbb{Z}/2\mathbb{Z}$ and free groups, by the Algebraic Loop Theorem and the argument of \cite[Proposition 1.1]{JS76}.
+If it is non-separating, then there is an associated separating curve in $Ess(Y)$, bounding a torus or Klein bottle summand.
+The subgroup $\mathrm{Im}(\kappa)=\kappa(\pi_1(Y))$ is a non-trivial free product of $PD_2$-groups, copies of $\mathbb{Z}/2\mathbb{Z}$ and free groups, by the Algebraic Loop Theorem and the argument of \cite[Proposition 1.1]{JS76}.
 (See also \cite[Lemma 3.1 and Corollary 3.10.2]{Hi}.)
-Each indecomposable factor of $\mathrm{Im}(\kappa)$ which is not infinite cyclic is conjugate in $\pi$ to a subgroup of one of the indecomposable factors of $\pi$, by the Kurosh Subgroup Theorem.
-(If each curve in $E(Y)$ separates $Y$ then $\mathrm{Im}(\kappa)$ has no free factors.)
+Each indecomposable factor of $\mathrm{Im}(\kappa)$ which is not infinite cyclic is conjugate in $\pi$ to a subgroup of one of the factors of $\pi$, by the Kurosh Subgroup Theorem.
+(If each curve in $Ess(Y)$ separates $Y$ then $\mathrm{Im}(\kappa)$ has no free factors.)